70+ Popular Hudson Valley Farmers Markets You Should Know About

 - Free parking is offered at the majority of markets

-- This list of local farmers markets is just a guide.
-I try to update the article often.
+- This list of local Hudson Valley farmers markets is just a guide.
+I try to update the article as often as I can.

 - Memorial Day Weekend is often the kick start for many markets.